-A primary component of the Network benefit is a stable and adequate panel of behavioral health providers.
-The MHSA Program network is composed of a mix of licensed psychiatrists, psychologists, licensed and registered clinical social workers, psychiatric nurses and nurse practitioners, Certified Structured Outpatient Rehabilitation Programs, residential treatment centers, group homes, Partial Hospitalization Programs, hospitals and group practices.
-Effective January 1, 2013, it will also include licensed Certified Behavioral Analysts (CBA).
-To assure that there is the opportunity to supplement clinical care with community programs, the Network also includes alternative treatment programs such as half-way houses and treatment programs for dually diagnosed individuals and programs certified by the NYS Office of Alcoholism and Substance Abuse Services.
+A primary component of the Network benefit is a stable and adequate panel of quality behavioral health providers.
+The MHSA Program network is currently composed of a mix of licensed psychiatrists, psychologists, licensed and registered clinical social workers, psychiatric nurses and nurse practitioners, Certified Structured Outpatient Rehabilitation Programs, residential treatment centers, group homes, Partial Hospitalization Programs, hospitals, group practices and licensed Certified Behavioral Analysts (CBA).
+To assure there is the opportunity to supplement clinical care with community programs, the Network also includes alternative treatment programs such as half-way houses and treatment programs for dually diagnosed individuals and programs certified by the NYS Office of Alcoholism and Substance Abuse Services.
+For the Agreement that results from this RFP, the Offeror may include in the Network Provider-types who are licensed at the highest level in their State and who are providing Covered Services within their licensure.
+For NYS, this includes LCSW-R and LCSW who qualify for the R-designation.